0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/processing-l2-blocks.md

 \texttt{txData} = \texttt{(nonce,gasPrice, gasLimit, to, value, data, from)}
 $$

-But each L2 transaction data is stored in terms of its cryptographic representative as follows:
+But each L2 transaction's data is stored as its cryptographic representation as follows:

 $$
 \texttt{transactionHashL2 = LinearPoseidon(txData)}